 Mediation

 Mediation is a process where a neutral third party, known as a mediator, assists the parties in resolving their disputes.
 Mediation is a voluntary process and is most effective when both parties are willing to participate.
-The mediator’s role is to help the parties reach a mutually acceptable agreement.

 Arbitration